Best Camping Sleeping Bags of 2026

 Cons

 Thanks to a unique layered zipper system and a hybrid of down and synthetic insulation, The One is warm down to 15° F. It’s super cozy, so you can snuggle into the depths of the comfy material and stay toasty when the temps drop.
-In warmer conditions, zip off the top layer for comfortable sleeping in 30 – 45°F. And in warm conditions (>50°F), unzip the mid layer for ultimate breathability.
+In warmer conditions, zip off the top layer for comfortable sleep in the 30 to 45°F range.
+And in warm conditions (above 50°F), unzip the mid layer for ultimate breathability.

 The One bag also stands out for its build quality and attention to detail.
 The wide fit allows for easy movement, which is great for tosser-turners.
 Zipper pulls are glow-in-the-dark for easy access.
 We love that the stuff sack doubles as a pillow — its interior is lined with fleece — and the draft collar is fluffy and effective at keeping cold air out.

-And, for $350, this is one of the most expensive sleeping bags we tested – but its versatility makes it a value that’s tough to beat.
-Considering it would take at least two sleeping bags to feel cozy in such a huge temperature range, The One Bag is an extremely practical choice, and a smart investment with years of payoff.
+And, for $390, this is one of the most expensive sleeping bags we tested.
+But its versatility makes it a value that’s tough to beat.
+Considering that it would take at least two sleeping bags to feel cozy across such a wide temperature range, The One Bag is an extremely practical choice and a smart investment with years of payoff.

 More: The North Face One Bag Full Review